developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/keycapture/index.md

 Certain Zebra devices running Windows Mobile such as the WorkAbout Pro 4 and Omnii XT15 (with Windows Embedded Handheld 6.5) return proprietary keycode values that are inconsistent with those of other devices.

+APIs:
+Online content for all APIs
+EB, PB and RE
+for EB 1.6 onward, ABHINEET ONLY will modify content directly for slight mods, new method added, etc  WHICH REPO?

+NEW STUFF:
+same process as now

 **Mapping Windows Mobile function keys** is possible on certain Zebra devices only when running apps made with Enterprise Browser 1.5 or higher.
 See the [Mapping Proprietary Function Keycodes](#mappingproprietaryfunctionkeycodes) section below.

 ### Android Keycode Handling